 - Anvil pruners have a blade that slices to the center of the fat lower base, contacting that base at the completion of the cut.

-So why is bypass the best?
-Anvil style lets you exert extra force, but hand pruners are not meant to be forceful, they are meant to be accurate and make a razor-clean cut.
+Why are bypass pruners the best?
+Anvil-style pruners let you exert extra force, but hand pruners are not meant to be forceful.
+They are meant to be accurate and make a razor-clean cut.
 A well-honed bypass cutter does this.
+Anvil-style pruners are more likely to crush, especially if not perfectly sharpened—crushing a plant stem is an awful thing to do to it.
+It’s the equivalent of a surgeon bludgeoning off your wart instead of properly removing it.

 - Get the wood deep into the pruners.
 Completely open your pruners and get the branch all the way in.
 It’s tempting to snip-snip wood like your pruners were scissors, but this weaker cutting method will stress your hands and dull the blade tip.